garfieldius/t3ll/README.md

 ## Installation

 t3ll opens its editor inside a Google Chrome or Chromium window.
-One of this must be available on your system.
+If none can be found on the system, the latest version will be downloaded automatically.

 Installation can be done with homebrew (MacOS and Linux) or simple binary downloads: